-The didactic part of this course concentrates on hematology, a study of blood, blood-forming organs, and blood diseases.
+3 semester credit hours 2/1/0The didactic part of this course concentrates on hematology, a study of blood, blood-forming organs, and blood diseases.
 The clinical part of the course concentrates on helping students develop and perfect their skills in phlebotomy and the practice of drawing blood for clinical specimen collection.
 Prerequisite(s): BIO 210, Anatomy and Physiology II; MA 100, Introduction to Patient Care.